 Though a bit cliché, food waste truly does represent one of the lowest hanging fruits when seeking to address climate change.

 Photo credit: Amazon Fresh by Atomic Taco CC BY 2.0 via flickr

 *As of December 31, 2017, Target Corporation and Costco Wholesale Corporation comprised 0.72%, 0.00% and 0.00% and 1.22%, 0.00%, and 0.00% of the Green Century Balanced Fund, Green Century Equity Fund, and Green Century MSCI International Index Fund, respectively.
 Other securities mentioned were not held in the portfolios of the Green Century Funds as of December 31, 2017.
 References to specific securities, which will change due to the ongoing management of the Funds, should not be construed as a recommendation by the Funds, their administrator, or their distributor.

-Stocks will fluctuate in response to factors that may affect a single company, industry, sector, country, region, or market as a whole and may perform worse than the market.
-Foreign securities are subject to additional risks such as currency fluctuations, regional economic and political conditions, differences in accounting, and other unique risks compared to investing in securities of U.S. issuers.
+Stocks will fluctuate in response to factors that may affect a single company, industry, sector, country, region or the market as a whole and may perform worse than the market.
+Foreign securities are subject to additional risks such as currency fluctuations, regional economic or political conditions, differences in accounting methods, and other unique risks compared to investing in securities of U.S. issuers.
 Bonds are subject to risks including interest rate, credit, and inflation.
 The Funds’ environmental criteria limit the investments available to the Funds compared to mutual funds that do not use environmental criteria; as a result, performance may be affected.

-This information has been prepared from sources believed reliable.
-The views expressed are as of the date of publication and are those of the Advisor to the Funds.
+This information has been prepared from sources believed to be reliable.
+The views expressed are as of the date of this writing and are those of the Advisor to the Funds.

 The Green Century Funds are distributed by UMB Distribution Services, LLC.
 235 W Galena Street, Milwaukee, WI 53212.
 3/18